mcraiha/spine-unity-docs/esoteric-site-version.md

 1. Look for the correct folders and replace them in your project.
 	- These are the following folders you need
 		- `spine-csharp/src` (this is named "spine-csharp" in the unitypackage)
-		- `spine-unity/Assets/Gizmos` this is often just "Gizmos" in the Project view in Unity.
+		- `spine-unity/Assets/Gizmos`.
 		- `spine-unity/Assets/spine-unity`
 		- `spine-unity/Assets/Examples`(optional)

->  - Some files may have been removed and merged.
-Just copying the whole folder will not delete them.
-Check here for announcements regarding that: http://esotericsoftware.com/forum/Noteworthy-Spine-Unity-Topics-5924
+> - `Gizmos` is a [special folder](http://docs.unity3d.com/Manual/SpecialFolders.html) in Unity.
+It needs to be at the root of your assets folder to function correctly. (ie. `Assets/Gizmos`)
+> - `spine-csharp` and `spine-unity` can be placed in any subfolder you want.
 > - Sometimes, some files get moved around and you may get duplicate files.
 Unity will warn you when this happens.
 Make sure you delete the older versions whenever this happens.
+> - Some files may have been removed and merged since the last version you used.
+Just copying the whole folder will not delete them.
+Check here for announcements regarding that: http://esotericsoftware.com/forum/Noteworthy-Spine-Unity-Topics-5924

 ----------